ARDG-NRAO/LibRA/README.md

 from a software system with production-quality implementation of the core algorithms which are also easy to use, deploy locally and modify as necessary.
-Therefore, a strong requirement driving this work is to keep the interface simple, the software stack shallow and software dependency graph small.
+Therefore, a strong requirement driving this work is to keep the interface simple, the software stack shallow and the software dependency graph small.

 This repository contains _only_ the